vadai-poche/AirBnB-Project/Readme.md

 ## Analysis

-As there is no modelling work in this analysis.
-All efforts are to data cleannign and exploration to answer business questions raised above.
+Most efforts are to data cleannign and exploration to answer business questions raised above.
 And most data wrangling work is put on "listing.csv".
 Missing values are interpolated or dropped based on my judgements.
 Histogram, and wordclouds are adopted to better visualize the results.

 ## File descriptions